About Bird + Bird Studio

 firstname.lastname@example.org | c.
 248-622-0987

 Early in life Kristina knew that she liked special events.
 Her first job was in a banquet hall her family owned at an age probably too early to legally work.
 Enjoying the people, the occasion, and the attention to detail, she pursued her passion for special events at college to finish with a Bachelor’s degree in Hospitality Tourism Management from Grand Valley State University.

 After college, Kristina found herself as an event planner at large marketing firm, and then founder her way into project management and operations.
 All of this helped Kristina develop a unique way of seeing event photography, and how imagery work within marketing.

-When not creating images or marketing materials for the studio, Kristina spends her time dominating all comers at dominos, and any other game that she likes, playing with the family animals, and researching her next cosplay.
+When not creating images or marketing materials for the studio, Kristina spends her time dominating all comers at dominos, and any other game that she likes, playing with her and Adam’s young son, and practicing yoga.
 She might also admit to a love of procedural crime dramas on Netflix.